 Colour in puerh teas varies greatly from green (younger teas), to dark brown or red (older teas).
-The flavour changes drastically as well, becoming smoother, more earthy, and mellow, as well as losing its astringent and grassy flavours as it ages.
-Chemical makeup changes over this process as well.
-Fermented teas contain different sets of polyphenols, as well as statin chemicals.
+The flavour can change a lot as well, becoming smoother, and more earthy in older teas.
+Puerh also begins to lose its astringent and grassy flavours as it ages.

 Chinese.
 Raw, un pressed puerh.
 Has not been secondarily fermented yet, though can be consumed as is but will not deliver the dark, earthy characteristics of puerh.

 Chinese.
 This is basically raw, Mao Cha that has been pressed into cakes of various shapes.
 This has not been through the secondary fermentation yet, and thus is often bought, and stored for decades to be drunk later in life.
 It can however be drunk as is, but will resemble green tea more than it will the earthy, fermented puerh teas.
 This is a broad term to refer to all unfermented puerh cakes in pressed form.

 + Shou Cha

 Chinese.
 This is Sheng Cha that has undergone the secondary fermentation process.
 These categories are a broad term to descripe a variety of puerh types.